-03.123; 03.13253; 03.223; 03.23253; 05.4; 05.48 06.34; 09.14; 09.2211; 09.422; 09.426; 09.4281; 09.429; 09.4341 LEGAL: HB 538 AMENDS KRS 158.150 TO DEFINE "CHRONICALLY DISRUPTIVE" TO THE EDUCATIONAL PROCESS AND OPTIONS FOR REMOVAL OF STUDENTS.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.426 Disrupting the Educational Process Behavior that materially or substantially disrupts the educational process, whether on or off school property or at school-sponsored events and activities, shall not be tolerated and shall subject the offending studentpupil to appropriate disciplinary action.
-For purposes of this section, behavior which disrupts the educational process shall include, but not be limited to: - Conduct that disrupts the classroom environment and education process or the student challenges the authority of a supervising adult; - 1.2.
-Conduct which threatens the health, safety, or welfare of others; - 2.3.
-Conduct which may damage public or private property, including the property of students or staff; - 3.4.Illegal activity; - 4.5.
-Conduct that materially or substantially interferes with another student's access to educational opportunities or programs, including the ability to attend, participate in and benefit from instructional and extracurricular activities: or - 5.6.
-Conduct that materially or substantially disrupts the delivery of instructional services or interferes with the orderly administration of the school and school-related activities or District operations.
-DISRUPTION THROUGH ELECTRONIC COMMUNICATION Students' home and personal Internet use can have an impact on the school and on other students.
-If students' personal electronic communications expressions, such as a threatening message to another student or a violent website, create a likelihood of material disruption of the school's operations, students may face school discipline and criminal penalties.
-The District takes bullying and harassment by electronic communications very seriously.
-Students shall not use any Internet or other electronic communications device to intimidate, bully, or embarrass other students and staff members.
-Students who engage in such activity on school grounds or who engage in such activity off-campus and create a material disruption of school operations shall be subject to appropriate disciplinary actions.
-REMOVAL Per KRS 158.150, a student who is removed from the same classroom three (3) times within a thirty (30) day period shall be considered "chronically disruptive" and may be suspended from school and no other basis for suspension shall be deemed necessary.
+03.123; 03.13253; 03.223; 03.23253; 05.4.
+05.48 06.34; 09.14; 09.2211; 09.422; 09.426: 09.4281; 09.429, 09.4341 LEGAL: HB 538 AMENDS KRS 158.150 TO DEFINE "CHRONICALLY DISRUPTIVE" TO THE EDUCATIONAL PROCESS AND OPTIONS FOR REMOVAL OF STUDENTS.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED

+STUDENTS 09.426

+Disrupting the Educational Process

+Behavior that materially or substantially disrupts the educational process, whether on or off school property or at school-sponsored events and activities, shall not be tolerated and shall subject the offending studentpupil to appropriate disciplinary action.
+For purposes of this section, behavior which disrupts the educational process shall include, but not be limited to:

+- Conduct that disrupts the classroom environment and education process or the student challenges the authority of a supervising adult.

+- 12 Conduct which threatens the health, safety, or welfare of others;

+- Conduct which may damage public or private property, including the property of students or staff;

+- Illegal activity;

+- 4-5.
+Conduct that materially or substantially interferes with another student's access to educational opportunities or programs, including the ability to attend, participate in and benefit from instructional and extracurricular activities; or

+- 5. Conduct that materially or substantially disrupts the delivery of instructional services or interferes with the orderly administration of the school and school-related activities or District operations.

+REMOVAL

+Per KRS 158.150, a student who is removed from the same classroom three (3) times within a thirty (30) day period shall be considered "chronically disruptive" and may be suspended from school and no other basis for suspension shall be deemed necessary.

 At any time during the school year, for a student who has been removed from the classroom the Principal may require a review of the classroom issues with the teacher and the parent, guardian, or other person having legal custody or control of the student and determine a course of action for the teacher and student regarding the student's continued placement in the classroom.

 At any time during the school year, the Principal may permanently remove a student from a classroom for the remainder of the school year if the Principal determines the student's continued placement in the classroom will chronically disrupt the education process for other students.

+When a student is removed from a classroom temporarily or permanently, the Principal shall determine the placement of the student in lieu of that classroom, which may include but is not limited to:

+- Another classroom in that school: or

+- An alternative program or setting, which may be provided virtually, as approved by the Superintendent.

+Any permanent action by the Principal shall be subject to an appeal process in accordance with Policy 09 4281/Grievances.

+Formatted: sideheading

+Formatted: ksba normal

+Formatted: ksba normal

+Formatted: ksba normal

+Formatted: ksba normal

+Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5", Font Alignment: Auto

+Formatted: ksba normal

+Formatted: ksba normal

+Formatted: ksba normal, Font: Not Bold

+Formatted: ksba normal, Font: Not Bold

+09.426 (CONTINUED)

+Disrupting the Educational Process

+OTHER CLAIMS

-Formatted: sideheading Formatted: ksba normal STUDENTS 09.426 (CONTINUED) Disrupting the Educational Process REMOVAL (CONTINUED) When a student is removed from a classroom temporarily or permanently, the Principal shall determine the placement of the student in lieu of that classroom, which may include but is not limited to: - Another classroom in that school; or - An alternative program or setting, which may be provided virtually, as approved by the Superintendent.
-Any permanent action by the Principal shall be subject to an appeal process in accordance with Policy 09.4281/Grievances.
-OTHER CLAIMS When a complaint is received that does not appear to be covered by this policy, administrators shall review other policies that may govern the allegations, including but not limited to, 09.422 and/or 09.42811, which address harassment/discrimination allegations.
+When a complaint is received that does not appear to be covered by this policy, administrators may consider other policies that may govern the allegations, including but not limited to, 09.422 and/or 09.42811, which address harassment/discrimination allegations.

 REFERENCES: